ethagnawl/tools-deps-experiment/README.md

 This is a proof-of-concept which explores how you might start a greenfield project using [Clojure 1.9's tools.deps and CLI](https://clojure.org/guides/deps_and_cli).

-The program doesn't do anything useful, but exists just to show how you might use tools.deps (see deps.edn) to track third-party dependencies from Maven and a local jar. ~~(I tried to install both Midje and Specter from GitHub, using the Git coordinate option, but couldn't get it to work.)~~ See "Conclusions".

 # How?
 This proof-of-concept uses:
-- tools.deps to track dependencies
+- tools.deps to track dependencies from Maven and a local jar
-- Clojure's CLI to run the program, tests, etc. (The CLI will install dependencies when necessary)
+- Clojure's CLI to run the program, tests, etc. (The CLI will also install dependencies when necessary.)
-- GNU make to provide an ergonomic wrapper around the CLI
+- GNU make to provide an ergonomic wrapper around the Clojure CLI

 To run the example:
 - [install Clojure](https://clojure.org/guides/getting_started) and make sure the `clj` binary is available in your terminal session
+- clone the repository
+- navigate to the repository root
 - run `make` or `make test`

 # Why?